eohomegrownapps/wikiquiznotes/presentation/script.md

        (dark grey) --> http://$lang.wikipedia.org/w/api.php?format=json&action=query&titles=$name&prop=revisions&rvprop=content)
                   ...receive quiz

+only 1 field
++ optional language
+use Wikipedia, == MediaWiki

+"We ask the user for just one field: the topic they want to generate a quiz on.
-"We ask the user for two fields: the topic and the language.
-By default we request the English Wikipedia page - so, en.wikipedia.org - that has a title matching the topic.
+You can also swap the 'language' between the normal English Wikipedia and the Simple English Wikipedia.
+Using those two inputs, we request the Wikipedia page that matches the topic.
 We use Wikipedia's API, which is exposed by the wiki software that it runs on, MediaWiki.
-This approach allows a good deal of flexibility in our application."
+This approach allows a great deal of flexibility in our game: as we said, you can choose between 'simple' and 'normal' English Wikipedia, plus because the game is able to request and parse data from any MediaWiki site, so we could easily add an option to change which wiki site the user wants to search."

 what it is/does:
     - educational game